Georgia EPD Online System (GEOS) is live!

-October 2017: Community Development has a current timeframe of approximately 2 weeks for plan reviews.
+August 2018: Community Development has an average turnaround time of approximately 2 weeks for initial plan reviews and 1 week for subsequent reviews.

 The Land Development Division of Community Development consists of two sections: Plan Review and Development Inspections.